natesobol/nh48-api/README.md

 * **GitHub Pages**
 * **jsDelivr CDN**

-Both automatically serve updated JSON and media assets.
+* **Cloudflare R2** for photo storage and delivery

+GitHub Pages and jsDelivr serve the JSON and UI assets, while Cloudflare R2 hosts the photo originals via the S3-compatible endpoint.

 ---